 Click this link if you'd like more informative topic suggestions.
 You'll find hundreds of them.

-Learning to how give a good demonstration demonstration is very valuable skill to have, one appreciated by everybody.
+Knowing to how give a good demonstration or 'how to' speech is a very valuable skill to have, one appreciated by everybody.

 Guidelines and suggestions covering: